 If they are getting into roller derby then you will want to invest in a skate with indoor wheels.
 Something that is harder wearing and will stand up to the rigours of derby.

 If they are interested in artistic skating then they may want to have a higher boot with a heel.

 P.S.
 Wheels can and do wear out over time and they can be easily replaced.

 Not all skates come in all colours, in fact many skates (especially inlines) are made in plain black with a small pop of colour so that people can accessorise with fancy laces or socks.

-Roller skates have a little more variety and a few more colour options depending on the brand and style.
+Roller skates have more variety and a more colour options depending on the brand and style.

 If you know their favourite colours already then we can help you find the perfect accessories to match their new skates!